 You can also use the parameter tags in the push section instead of using the <tag> placeholder.

-The configuration above will create keys with tags based on the file they came from when running phrase push or triggering a sync from your repository.
-When you run phrase pull or trigger the export to your repository it will group keys into files based on the their tags.
+The configuration above will create keys with tags based on the file they came from when running phrase push or triggering sync from your repository.
+When you run phrase pull or trigger the export to your repository it will group keys into files based on their tags.